Truman H. Aldrich: Paleontological work

-In addition to his many business interests, Aldrich pursued a lifelong fascination with shell collecting, eventually amassing one of the largest amateur collections of his time, partly by purchase and partly by collecting in person.
-In the 1890s he joined a "Shell Syndicate" to support naturalists Herbert Huntington Smith and Amelia W. (Daisy) Smith, who collected freshwater and terrestrial mollusks in Alabama and Georgia.
-State Geologist Eugene Allen Smith encouraged Aldrich to concentrate his efforts in the Tertiary paleontology of the Coastal Plain, often sending him material to identify, and Aldrich collected thousands of fossils from now-classic sites along the Alabama and Tombigbee Rivers, such as Claiborne.
+Alongside his business career, Aldrich collected shells throughout the region.
+In the 1890s he joined a "Shell Syndicate" to support naturalists Herbert Huntington Smith and Amelia W. Smith, who collected freshwater and terrestrial mollusks in Alabama and Georgia.
+State Geologist Eugene Allen Smith encouraged him to focus on Tertiary paleontology of the Coastal Plain, and Aldrich collected thousands of fossils from sites along the Alabama and Tombigbee Rivers.
 He contributed an article to Bulletin 1 of the Geological Survey of Alabama on the state's Eocene fossil record, including nine plates illustrating new species.
-His collection of modern shells is now in the Florida Museum of Natural History in Gainesville, and his fossil shells are in the Geological Survey of Alabama Paleontological Collection and the Alabama Museum of Natural History.

-Aldrich also supplied information on the coal fields he had surveyed to John Witherspoon Dubose and to Squire's Report on the Cahaba Coal Field published by the Geological Survey of Alabama in 1890.
+He also supplied information on the coal fields to John Witherspoon DuBose and to Squire's Report on the Cahaba Coal Field (Geological Survey of Alabama, 1890).
+By the end of his life he had amassed some 20,000 fossil shells and described over 200 species.